lmorg/murex/docs/variables/numeric.md

 Variables named `0` and above are the equivalent index value of `@ARGV`.

-These are reserved variable so they cannot be changed.
+These are [reserved variables](/docs/user-guide/reserved-vars.md) so they cannot be changed.

 ## Examples